Skip to main content

 What AML Checks Do Solicitors Perform?

-• Know Your Customer (KYC) Checks: KYC refers broadly to the process of verifying a client’s identity, understanding the nature of the client’s activities, and assessing the risks they might pose.
+Know Your Customer (KYC) refers broadly to the process of verifying a client’s identity, understanding the nature of the client’s activities, and assessing the risks they might pose.
 Advancements in technology, known as “eKYC”, allow this process to be more time-effective and drain fewer resources.
 Within this framework, there are three main parts:

-• Customer Identification Program (CIP): CIP specifically focuses on verifying the identity of clients at the start of the business relationship.
+• Customer Identification Programme (CIP): CIP specifically focuses on verifying the identity of clients at the start of the business relationship.
 This initial step involves collecting and confirming identification details, such as names, addresses, dates of birth, and government-issued IDs (e.g., passports or driver’s license).

 • Customer Due Diligence (CDD): This is the standard level of verification applied to most clients after CIP, involving basic identity checks, understanding the client’s purpose for the relationship, and evaluating the source of funds.